Rule 69

 Dessert bowl:

-1 Greek yogurt, ¼ cup semi-sweet chocolate chips and 1 tsp sprinkles.
+1 Greek yogurt, ¼ cup semi-sweet chocolate chips and 1 tsp

 Calories:130 Protein: 7 grams Fat: 8 grams Carbs: 17 grams